tytydraco/yessleep/out/I_think_my_husbands_sex_doll_is_trying_to_replace_me_in_more_ways_than_one.md

 I dozed on his shoulder.
 Sip here, big gulp there.
 The TV fell to black between commercials, then snapped back.
 The weak lamp put a yellow pool in the room.
 Each time the picture returned it flashed my eyes.
 I drifted toward sleep.
 A commercial cut to black again.
 For a split second that felt like forever, the screen showed the open door behind us.

 A body stood there.
 Almost door-frame tall.
 The face blurred, but I felt a frown on it, a look like disgust, maybe jealousy; it stared straight at me.
 It's pale silicone skin, eyes flaring.
 Goosebumps climbed my skin.
 I shivered.
 The TV came back and filled the room with light.
 I twisted around.
 The bedroom door hung ajar.
-Empty hall.
+Empty.

 Mark watched me.
 “Babe, you okay?”

 “Yeah.
 Thought I heard something,” I said, and let it pass.

 That night, we made love for the first time in a long time.
 I’ll spare the details.
 It was good.
-Mark passed out.
-I lay awake and watched his chest rise and fall.
+Mark passed out, and I lay awake, watching his chest rise and fall.
 Maybe we were healing.
 I slipped out to the bathroom.
 As I washed my hands, I saw the closet light was on.

 *Strange, but fine,* I told myself.
 The light switch sits inside.
 I reached for the door and stopped.
 No line of light leaked from the side.
 Only a bar of it glowed under the door, like something stood flush against the jamb.

 I ran back and shook Mark awake.
 Words tumbled out.
 He didn’t argue.
 We walked to the bathroom together.
 The light still burned, and this time a thin slice showed at the edge.
 Nothing blocked it now.
 He set his hand on the knob and turned it slowly.

 Nothing.
 Empty closet.
 Same as ever.
-He didn’t judge me.
-I tried to reason through it, but comfort never came back to the house.
+He didn’t judge me as I tried to reason through it, but comfort never came back to the house.

 Over the next weeks, Mark and I got better, but that night stuck to me.
 The house felt watched, worse when I was alone.
 Late on my laptop or in front of the TV I felt eyes on my neck.
 Sweat beaded.
 Goosebumps rose.
 I snapped around and saw nothing.
 Piles of clothes shaped themselves into a head peeking out, angry and hiding.
 I shook it off.
 I never settled.